 Service at O Frade is attentive and friendly.
 The menu comes in the form of a rustic notebook.
 A server or the chef at this Lisbon restaurant will guide you through the menu to help make selections.
 We were recommended to try various small plates, then share a large portion of the main course.
-This was a good idea because we wanted to try alot of small dishes on the menu.
+This was a good idea because we wanted to try a lot of small dishes on the menu.

 What to Eat

 We ordered three types of petiscos (snacks) served as shared plates at the restaurant.
-For our main, try the duck rice just as we had.
+For your main, try the duck rice just as we had.
 Oh, and don't forget the amphora wine!
 The Alentejo region holds a traditional winemaking technique from the Romans, where wine is fermented in clay pots.
 The wine tastes drier and fuller-bodied than a glass of regular white wine.